therod/theminimalistcoder/app/posts/2017-08-05-stoic-tapas.md

 or decide to make the best out of the situation and relax by reading a book.

-Here are some more things that you can't control: *The mood of your boss, the economy, the circumstances you were brought up in, other peoples opinion about you, the fucking rain.*
+Here are some more things that you can't control: *The mood of your boss, the economy, the circumstances you were brought up in, other peoples opinion about you, the fucking weather.*

 # Turn the obstacle upside down